|CONFERENCE DAY 2 – FRIDAY, 15 March|

 • Alex van Belkum, R&D Director, bioMérieux, FR

 Panel Debate: Too many cooks spoil the broth: Is the AMR field getting over-coordinated by public and private initiatives?
 What is really needed to drive innovation?

 • Jonathan Pearce, MRC, UK & JPI AMR

 |11:00–12:30||Parallel Sessions |

 Clinical Development & Regulation

-The focus of track 3 will be on the challenges which comes along with clinical development of new antimicrobials thereby having a focus on trial design for non-traditional routes and the need for new guidelines, the value of clinical trial networks and measures in preclinical development that could reduce attrition in clinical phases.
-The session will be complemented by case studies from clinical stage SMEs & panel debates.
+The focus of track 3 will be on the challenges which come along with clinical development of new antimicrobials thereby having a focus on trial design for non-traditional routes and the need for new guidelines, the value of clinical trial networks and measures in preclinical development that could reduce attrition in clinical phases.
+The session will be complemented by case studies from clinical stage SMEs & a panel debate.